NicholasFarrow/nicholasfarrow.github.io/_posts/2019-06-07-Printing-a-Star-Wars-Scene-in-Terminal-with-Bash.md

 echo "$(<$(ls "$SCENEDIR/s_"* | shuf -n 1))"
 ~~~

 Save this script in your home directory like `~/.config/starshell.sh`, and make it excecutable with `chmod +x ~/.config/starshell.sh`.
-If you a scene automatically printed each time you open a terminal then in your `~/.bashrc` or  `~/.bash_profile` we add the line:
+If you want a scene automatically displayed each time you open a terminal then in your `~/.bashrc` or  `~/.bash_profile` we add the line:
 ~~~shell
 source  ~/.config/starshell.sh
 ~~~